Search: 552 results

 "Yes," answered Peter.
 But, on going into the house, before he could speak, Jesus said: "What do you think, Simon?
 From whom do earthly kings take taxes or tribute?
 From their sons, or from others?"

-But because he could not repay, his master ordered him to be sold, with his wife and his children and everything that he possessed, and payment to be made.
+And because he could not pay it, his master ordered him to be sold, yea, even his wife and children and all he had, and payment to be made.

 Then children were brought to him so that he could lay his hands on them and pray, but the disciples rebuked them.